 The Music Makers 2U program enables area band students like these at Maplewood Middle School to own their own instruments.
-(Rick Hickman / Special to the American Press)
+(Rick Hickman / American Press Archives)

 Last Modified: Monday, February 10, 2014 1:15 PMrea youngsters are getting a chance to grow as musicians through the Music Makers 2U organization, which helps young musicians to own their own instrument.